christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-We'll reappropriate the script used during construction of the AB-BiLSTMRNN to import the the `glove_vectors`...
+We'll reappropriate the script used during construction of the AB-BiLSTMRNN to import the `glove_vectors`...

 ```python
 # Import glove embeddings